google/url_diff/README.md

       --hostname   also diff URL hostname
       --names, -n  only diff URL parameter names.

-    Currenty this tool discards everything after # if present. see https://github.com/google/url_diff for more information.
+    Currenty this tool discards everything after # if present.
+    See https://github.com/google/url_diff for more information.

 Also, please keep in mind this is still in alpha.